 In foreign policy, Greece’s accession to the EEC and the forging of good diplomatic ties with the neighboring Communist countries and Moscow are recorded as great successes for Karamanlis.

-On May 5, 1981 Karamanlis was elected by Parliament as President of the Hellenic Republic, at a time when PASOK, with Andreas Papandreou, was in power.
+On May 5, 1981 Karamanlis was elected by Parliament as President of the Hellenic Republic at a time when PASOK with Andreas Papandreou at the head was in power.

 In 1985, Prime Minister Papandreou did not keep his promise to Karamanlis for a second term and proposed the well-regarded Christos Sartzetakis.
 Karamanlis ended up leaving that position as a bitter man.

-However, he was re-elected to the country’s highest office for the 1990-1995 five-year term, after which he finally left politics for good.
-He had completed 60 years in politics, including eight years as a minister, fourteen as Prime Minister and ten as President of the Hellenic Republic.
+However, he was re-elected to the country’s highest office for the 1990 to 1995 five-year term after which he finally left politics for good.
+He had completed 60 years in politics, including eight years as a minister, fourteen as Prime Minister, and ten as President of the Hellenic Republic.

-Karamanlis was very laconic in his speaking manner.
-He preferred to listen, and spoke rarely.
-His words were few, but full of meaning.
+Karamanlis was very laconic in his manner of speaking.
+He preferred to listen and spoke rarely.
+His words were few but quite meaningful.